sysprog21/shecc/README.md

 * Provide a minimal C standard library for basic I/O on GNU/Linux;
 * The cross-compiler is written in ANSI C, bootstrapping on most platforms;
 * Self-contained C language front-end and code generator;
-* Two-pass compilation: source code -> IR -> target machine code
+* Two-pass compilation: on the first pass it checks the syntax of statements and constructs a table of symbols, while on the second pass it actually translates program statements into Arm machine code.

 ## Compatibility